bbeirman/spring-22/posts/firstpost.md

 ---
-title: Brock Beirman's Resume
+title: My Resume - Brock Beirman
-description: This is Brock Beirman's resume filled with information like education and work experience.
+description: This is my resume that is filled with my education and work experience.
 date: 2022-07-4
 tags:
   - another tag